ScienceBasedTargets/SBTi-finance-tool/README.md

     +-------------------------------------------------+

 As shown above the API is dependent on the Python Repo, in the same way the UI requires the API backend.
 These dependencies are scripted in the Docker files

+> This repository only contains the Python module.
+If you'd like to use the REST API, please refer to [this repository](https://github.com/OFBDABV/SBTi_api) or the same repository on [Dockerhub](https://docker.io/sbti/sbti/api:latest).

 ## Structure
 The folder structure for this project is as follows: